2016: Pariti, iOS developer

 Swift, ReactiveKit, MVVM, Lead Developer

-I've been working on a side-project named Tacks for several years and, though it's not faced fame and fortune (yet 😏), it has acted like a workbench on which to prototype and practise different and emerging techniques on the fast-moving and every-changing iOS platform: MVVM, then later MVVM-C (when we realised we needed some way to control navigation), ReactiveCocoa, ReactiveKit (much more handy), Protocol-Oriented Programming, Swift itself, and so on.
+I've been working on a side-project named Tacks for several years and, though it's not faced fame and fortune (yet 😏), it has acted like a workbench on which to prototype and practise different and emerging techniques on the fast-moving and every-changing iOS platform: MVVM, then later MVVM-C (when we realised we needed some way to control navigation), ReactiveCocoa, ReactiveKit (much more handy), Protocol-Oriented Programming, Swift itself, the fastlane toolchain and so on.

-I'll be launching 2.0 later this summer.
+I'll be launching 2.0 later this year.

 2015: Philips Health